-Currently there are no laws that stipulate what level of training or qualifications a counsellor dealing with self-harm needs.
-However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments, including the following:
+Currently, there are no laws that stipulate what level of training or qualifications a counsellor dealing with self-harm needs.
+However, the National Institute for Health and Care Excellence (NICE) has developed a set of guidelines that provide advice about the recommended treatments, including the following:

 - If you have harmed yourself, you should be offered a full assessment of your needs.
 This may be by a specialist mental health professional, for example, a psychiatrist or psychiatric nurse.

 - After the first full assessment, you may be offered a further assessment or further treatment.

 - Psychological treatment has the best evidence for helping people who have self-harmed in the longer term.

 The NHS recommends psychological treatments such as cognitive behavioural therapy (CBT).

 We are a PIF TICK 'trusted information creator'.
 This means you can be assured that what you are reading is evidence-based, understandable, jargon-free, up-to-date and produced to the best possible standard.